alldbi/SuperMix/README.md

-# Knowledge Distillation via Mixing Augmentation
+# SuperMix: Supervising the Mixing Data Augmentation

 This repo: